MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/vm-activate.md

 >Applies to: Azure Stack HCI, versions 21H2 and 20H2; Windows Server 2022, Windows Server 2019 Datacenter Edition and later

 Windows Server virtual machines (VMs) must be licensed and activated before you can use them on Azure Stack HCI.
-You can use any existing Windows Server licenses and activation methods that you already have; or optionally, Azure Stack HCI offers new licensing models and tools to help simplify this process.
+You can use any existing Windows Server licenses and activation methods that you already have.
+Optionally, Azure Stack HCI offers new licensing models and tools to help simplify this process.
 This article describes general licensing concepts and the new options that are available on Azure Stack HCI.

 ## Summary